uoe-eng/tabularasa/README.md

           properties: {
             // Properties to be passed direct to the Input (i.e. PrimeVue component config) }
+          buttons: [
+            // Buttons to add alongside each field
+            {
+              // button action added to event
+              action: 'add',
+              // primeicons icon name
+              icon: 'plus',
+              // Any other 'local' config to be included in the button event
+              foo: 'bar',
             },
           ],
           events: {
             // Events to be passed direct to TRDetail's child components/inputs (for custom events) }
           methods: {
             // Methods to be passed direct to TRDetail's child components/inputs (for callbacks etc) }
-      props: {
+          properties: {
-        // Properties to be passed direct to TRDetail's child components/inputs (for styling etc) }
+            // Properties to be passed direct to TRDetail's child components/inputs (for styling etc) },
-    }
-  }
+        },
+      ],
+      properties: {
+        // Properties to pass to the 'whole' TRDetail card },
+    },
+  },
 }
 ```
 ### Field values